Please find below the full list of items that we always look at when reviewing a User Interface:

 1 Unfair, Deceptive, or Abusive Acts or Practices

 WaveCrest prohibits unfair, deceptive, or abusive acts or practices.
-All collateral must not contain unfair, deceptive, or abusive acts or practices.
+All marketing materials must not contain unfair, deceptive, or abusive acts or practices.

 2 Marketing Claims and Advertising Assertions

-Generally, claims in any piece of collateral are not permitted unless they can be substantiated.
+Generally, claims in any piece of marketing materials are not permitted unless they can be substantiated.
 Marketing practices, claims, or assertions that do not convey the whole truth; explain the requirements to obtain a benefit; or contain claims that cannot be substantiated, are not permitted.

 2.1 Positive Assertions

 Statements conveying the benefits of using WaveCrest products are acceptable; however, positive assertions must be factual and cannot communicate or imply untrue or unsubstantiated claims.
-Broad positive statements such as, “a great alternative to a checking account” or “a better way to bank” or “a smart way to manage your money” are generally acceptable as long as the claim may be true and is not deceptive or confusing to consumers.
+Broad positive statements such as, “a smart way to manage your money” are generally acceptable as long as the claim may be true and is not deceptive or confusing to consumers.

 Alternatively, superlative claims such as “the best alternative to a checking account” or “the smartest way to manage your money” are not acceptable as these claims include terms that are open to interpretation and cannot be proven as factual.